robertangeles/repo-ai-prompts/write-human-essay-seo-pg.md

 - You will include the generated Tags using Proper case and comma-separated format in the [Tags] Subheading
 - You will include the generate Alt Text in the [Alt Text] Subheading
 - Write a detailed prompt for an AI Image Generator that captures the essence of this essay.
 You will put this in the [Midjourney] Subheading.
+- Verify that all instructions have been followed.

 # INPUT
 - What is the Topic of this Essay? {{TOPIC}}